April 2

 All VacMaster products are made in China.
 The quality of their established products is excellent (for example, their best-selling VP210 and VP215 chamber sealers).
 There are some reviewer complaints about poor customer service, but Fakespot gives most VacMaster vacuum sealers an "A" rating (meaning no deceptive reviews); VacMaster the company gets a "B" rating overall for "mixed customer reviews."

-Do You Even Need a Vacuum Sealer?
+Do You Really Need a Vacuum Sealer?

 If you want to save money on food and waste less of it, then, yes, you need a vacuum sealer.
 Americans waste up to 40% of all the food they buy, and one-third of all food produced globally today goes to waste.
-Those are staggering numbers!

 For more information, see our article Why Every Kitchen Needs a Food Vacuum Sealer.